hackaru-app/hackaru-desktop/README.md

 - Completely open source.

 ## AutoTracking
-You can time automatically you are using favorite Applications. (e.g., Sketch, Atom...)
+You can time automatically you are using favorite Applications. (e.g., Sketch, Atom editor...)

 ![Auto tracking](./docs/images/auto-tracking.gif)